Commands

 rstream doctor -o json

 rstream forward 8080 -o jsonrstream doctor -o json is the readiness check to run after setup changes or while troubleshooting.
-It reports configuration, selected context, token claims, control-plane authentication, project resolution, DNS, TLS or QUIC transport, and engine inventory without printing token values.
+It reports configuration, selected context, token claims, Control plane API authentication, project resolution, DNS, TLS or QUIC transport, and engine inventory without printing token values.

 Help and versioning